lame-impala/secret_parameter/README.md

 message_factory = SecretParameter.message_factory_builder.new
   .uint8(:protocol)
   .uint64(:index)
-  .string(:token, min_bytes: 8, max_bytes: 8)
+  .string(:token, min_bytes: 4, max_bytes: 4)
   .string(:email)
   .build
 message = message_factory.new protocol: 1, index: 642, token: 'abcd', email: 'email@example.com'
 ```
 This piece of code creates a factory producing messages composed of 8 bit and 64 bit number, a fixed length string and a variable length string.
 A message instance is then constructed.
 The instance has reader methods on it for all defined fields, so its possible to query them directly:

-`message.email`
+`email = message.email`
 This is the reason why names of elementary Object methods (eg. :method and :send) are reserved and can't be used